sassoftware/ci360-extensions/README.md

 Installation instructions for every extension are included in the project specific sub-folder README file.
 Installation and deployment instructions are platform specific.

+## Custom Development Standards

+We have compiled a list of development guidelines for integrating with SAS Customer Intelligence 360.
+It is designed to assist developers in building robust, secure, and maintainable custom integrations.
+Please refer to the relevant sections in this [__document__](/ci360-custom-development-standards/README.md) for more details.

 ## List of Extensions

 This is a list of connectors, agents and other related content and utilities included in this repository.